-On the surface, these look like exciting times for the American labor force.
+On the surface, these look like exciting times for the American labor force as American economy is on the rise.
 The Bureau of Labor Statistics (BLS) estimates a low unemployment rate of 3.4%, and predicts that 8.3 million jobs will be added over the next decade (2021–2031).
 517,000 of these jobs were added in January this year alone.
 Job vacancies have also witnessed the steepest decline yet since April 2020.
 Yet, despite a 61.8% increase in productivity over the past four decades (1979 to 2020), wages have grown by a mere 17.5%.

 In other words, though the labor market is growing stronger, wages have not grown as quickly as they have at similar times in the past.
 In fact, real average hourly wages (adjusted for inflation) have actually declined by 1.1% over the past year (December 2021 to December 2022).